segejung/Web-Data-Scraper/GroupProject/Docs/UserManual.md

     + [Game Statistics](#game-statistics)

 ## Overview
-The WordGame application is a game that users can enter words using letters from a randomized board and score.
+The WordGame application is a game that users can enter words using letters from a randomized board and keep score.
 See below for four interfaces.
+Main UI, Play Game UI, Settings UI, and Statistics UI.
 ![GUI](../images/GUIMockup.png)

 ## Play Game